 Public Consultation on Issues Paper on Insurance Sector Operational Resilience

 Operational resilience has become an increasingly important area of focus, particularly in light of rapidly evolving technology and innovation, changes to where and how people are working, and an increasing cyber threat landscape.
-While the concept of operational resilience may not be new to insurers, there is a recognition of the importance to adapt supervisory regimes to account for the growing resilience of insurers on digital systems, the adoption and implementation of new technologies, and the potential for insurance firms to rely on third party providers to assist in implementation and support.
+While the concept of operational resilience may not be new to insurers, there is a recognition of the importance to adapt supervisory regimes to account for the growing resilience of insurers on digital systems, the adoption and implementation of new technologies, and the potential for insurers to rely on third party providers to assist in implementation and support.

 - Cyber resilience